 Google Drive is a cloud-based file storage and sharing application that is part of the Google Apps for Education suite.
 All Smith students, faculty, and staff are allocated unlimited storage for their Google Drive files, Smith Mail, and Picasa web albums.
 (For information about maximum allowable file sizes, click here.)

 IMPORTANT: Do not store files containing Personally Identifiable Information, Secure Data, or Protected Data in your Google Drive account.
-For definitions of these terms, see section 6.3 of the ITS Comprehensive Information Security Program.

 Install Google Drive on your computer